vanitysys28/hugo-papermod-wiki/Features.md

 > Search Page also has Key bindings:
 >
 > - Arrow keys to move up/down the list
-> -   Enter key (return) or Right Arrow key to Go to highlighted page
+> - Enter key (return) or Right Arrow key to go to the highlighted page
 > - Escape key to clear searchbox and results

 For Multilingual use `search.<lang>.md` ex. `search.es.md`.